open-cluster-management-io/enhancements/enhancements/sig-architecture/63-hosted-addon/README.md

 running outside the managed cluster?
 If the answer is no, stop.
 2. Refactor the code of the addon agent to accept a flag like `managed-kubeconfig`, and use the kubeconfig received with the flag to build the managed cluster kube client, and use this client to process resources on the managed cluster.
+This kubeconfig should be different from the `local` kubeconfig or `in-cluster` kubeconfig which is mainly used for leader election.
 3. Refactor the deployment manifest of the addon agent, use `if...end...` statement to add the `managed-kubeconfig` flag only in the Hosted mode deploying.
 ```